- Home

 BackIntroduction

 Tabor Academy aims to provide a positive Drama experience for every pupil at KS3 and for students who decide to study Drama at KS4 and 5.
 We pride our department on giving students opportunities in technical routes alongside the performance aspect.
-The drama department are passionate to ensure students’ knowledge is embedded with foundations based on the theories of dramatists around the world.
+The drama department is passionate about ensuring students’ knowledge is embedded with foundations based on the theories of dramatists around the world.
 We are eager for our students to leave the department having a new-found confidence in their own abilities to use drama across the school in other subjects.
+Drama helps build incredibly important skills such as communication, team working and listening skills.
+And, most importantly, helps build confidence.

 Aims

-We Provide a wide curriculum which challenges pupils as well as providing an environment where pupils learn through their experiences and errors.
+We provide a wide curriculum which challenges pupils, as well as providing an environment where pupils learn through their experiences and errors, reflecting on their performances and evaluating.
 We set out to make these experiences as interesting as possible where learning becomes fun!
 We make sure that pupils of all academic levels contribute where they can and to the best of their ability.
 Pupils of all abilities thrive in the practical curriculum and generally do well at all levels.
+Students are also given the opportunity to try lighting, costume and set design.

 Students are encouraged by staff to build on their skills and to follow their own progress through a peer and self-assessment system.
 Progress is recorded and students’ work regularly reviewed and assessed by teachers.